In Re: Dynamic Random Access Memory (DRAM) Antitrust Litigation (N.D. Cal., 9th Cir.)

 In Re: Interior Molded Doors Antitrust Litigation (E.D.
 Va.)

-Eimer Stahl partners Vanessa Jacobsen and Nate Eimer are lead trial counsel for Masonite Corporation, along with partners Ben Waldin and Alec Solotorovsky, and Stakeholders Greg Schweizer and Sarah Kinter, in multiple antitrust class actions filed in the Eastern District of Virginia in 2018.
+Eimer Stahl partners Vanessa Jacobsen and Nate Eimer are lead trial counsel for Masonite Corporation, along with partners Ben Waldin and Alec Solotorovsky, and Stakeholder Greg Schweizer, in multiple antitrust class actions filed in the Eastern District of Virginia in 2018.
 At issue is whether Masonite participated in a conspiracy with its competitor, JELD-WEN, to raise, fix, maintain and/or stabilize the prices of interior molded doors.
 The plaintiffs contend that this alleged coordinated effort purportedly caused purchasers to pay artificially inflated prices for interior molded doors.
 The plaintiffs purport to represent classes of direct and indirect purchasers of interior molded doors from Masonite and JELD-WEN.
 The litigation is currently in the class certification phase.

 Crop Inputs Antitrust Litigation (S.D.
 Ill., D. Minn.)